 The Strawberry Line crosses open countryside, farmland, valleys, woods and orchards.
 You can also find facilities in village centres.
 Yatton, Congresbury, Winscombe and Cheddar are a short cycle from the Strawberry Line, and you pass through Axbridge.

 Cross over the River Yeo, pass fishing lakes and visit Cheddar Reservoir.
-All great places for a picnic or to view life and nature on the water.
+All great places to take a break from your bike ride for a picnic or to view life and nature on the water.

 Pubs and pitstops